Lencan languages: History

 The Proto-Lencan homeland was most likely in central Honduras (Campbell 1997:167).

 At the end of the 19th century and the beginning of the 20th century, the use of Honduran Lenca and Salvadoran Lenca began to decline.
 In the 1950s, Honduran Lenca was already in a critical state of extinction, since the only place where there were speakers was Guajiquiro.
 In 1982 a Honduran Lenca speaker was found in Guajiquiro.
 In the 1970s, died in Chilanga, Anselmo Hernández, the last competent Salvadoran Lenca speaker.
 In the 1990s, some semi-speakers of Honduran Lenca were found.
-It was assumed that the languages were most likely extinct, and it was believed that it was very unlikely that there were any elders with any knowledge or memory of both languages, and it was also believed that it was very unlikely that fluent speakers could be found.
-The Honduran Lenca is currently believed to be extinct.
+It was assumed that the languages were extinct, no elders had any knowledge or memory of either language, and there were no fluent speakers.
+Honduran Lenca is currently believed to be extinct.

-In the case of Salvadoran Lenca, in the end of the nineties Consuelo Roque, linguist from the University of El Salvador (UES), found Mario Salvador Hernández from Guatajiagua (a semi-speaker who is considered the last native speaker by the salvadoran newspapers, and specifically of the variant of that population, and who learned the language from his grandmother) and both would write a learning primer titled in spanish: Poton piau, nuestra lengua Potón.
-However, linguist Alan R. King, in his 2016 book titled in spanish Conozcamos el Lenca, una lengua de El Salvador (where he also used the Potón Piau primer as a reference), points out that (translating in english: "Today no one knows how to speak Lenca, although certain individuals have memories of—or have learned—some fragments of that now lost language.
+In the case of Salvadoran Lenca, at the end of the nineties Consuelo Roque, linguist from the University of El Salvador (UES), found Mario Salvador Hernández from Guatajiagua (a semi-speaker who is considered the last native speaker by the Salvadoran newspapers, specifically of the variant of that town, and who learned the language from his grandmother) and both would write a learning primer titled: Poton piau, nuestra lengua Potón.
+However, linguist Alan R. King, in his 2016 book titled Conozcamos el Lenca, una lengua de El Salvador (where he also used the Potón Piau primer as a reference), points out that (translated into English): "Today no one knows how to speak Lenca, although certain individuals have memories of—or have learned—some fragments of that now lost language.
 This type of partial knowledge is not even remotely close, in any case that we have been able to verify, to a real mastery of the historical language, whose disappearance dates back to the mid-twentieth century...".

-While in the case of Honduran Lenca, the linguist American Alan R. King, in the company of his colleague James Morrow, in 2017 they published the book Kotik molka niwamal (meaning Let's learn to speak Lenca), which is a compilation of words in Lenca among the communities still existing that opens the possibility of recovering a significant part of the language.
+While in the case of Honduran Lenca, the American linguist Alan R. King and his colleague James Morrow published the book Kotik molka niwamal (meaning Let's learn to speak Lenca) in 2017, which is a compilation of words in Lenca among the communities still existing that opens the possibility of recovering a significant part of the language.
 Currently in El Salvador there are rehabilitation projects for Salvadoran Lenca to prevent its extinction.

 A 2002 novel by Roberto Castillo, La guerra mortal de los sentidos, chronicles the adventures of the "Searcher for the Lenca Language."

 Proto-language

-Proto-Lenca reconstructions by Arguedas (1988):
+Proto-Lenca reconstructions by Arguedas (1988), along with forms in daughter languages from Campbell (1999):